-This analysis looks only at the legislatively enabled intended uses of occupancy taxes-the actual allocation of occupancy tax in a community may indeed vary from both the spirit and, in a few cases, even the letter of the law.
-But generally speaking, the use of North Carolina occupancy tax revenue falls into one of five categories:
+This analysis looks only at the legislatively enabled intended uses of occupancy taxes-the actual allocation of an occupancy tax in a community may indeed vary from both the spirit and, in a few cases, even the letter of the law.
+But generally speaking, the use of North Carolina occupancy tax revenue at the local level falls into one of five categories:

 - 1. Destination promotion - 2.
-"Tourism-related" expenditures, which includes uses varying from staging festivals and events to providing some municipal services in beach towns. - 3.
-Funding or debt support for tourism-related capital projects such as convention centers and arenas or visitor attractions. - 4.
+"Tourism-related" expenditures, which includes uses varying from festivals and events, to capital projects, to providing some municipal services in beach towns - 3.
+Funding or debt support for tourism-related capital projects such as convention centers and arenas or visitor attractions - 4.
 Beach renourishment - 5.
-General fund revenue and other non-tourism uses
+General fund revenue and other specifically non-tourism uses

 There are now 151 counties and cities and towns actively collecting occupancy tax of at least 1% that dedicate some or all their tax revenue to destination promotion.
-There are 152 counties and cities and towns that dedicate some or all their tax revenue to "tourism-related" expenditures.
+There are 152 counties and cities and towns that dedicate some of their tax revenue to "tourism-related" expenditures.

-Some North Carolina coastal destinations are heavily dependent upon their beaches to attract visitation, so beach nourishment may be a priority for investment of tax revenue to maintain a critical tourism asset.
+Some North Carolina coastal destinations are heavily dependent upon their beaches to attract visitation, so beach renourishment may be a priority for investment of tax revenue to maintain a critical tourism asset.
 Other communities are more dependent upon business travel and have fewer leisure visitors, so they have invested in convention centers.
 Some destinations have chosen to invest their occupancy tax revenue in sports or cultural infrastructure in order to grow their visitor economy.
-And still others have invested the revenue in support of a variety of product development initiated by the public or private sectors.
+And others have invested the tax revenue in support of a variety of product development projects initiated by the public or private sectors.

 It should be noted that just because a city or county government unit "receives" some or all the occupancy tax revenue collected in their jurisdiction does not necessarily mean those dollars go directly into their general fund.
-A local government entity (such as a county commission) may be the body that formally determines how the occupancy tax revenue is spent-mostly where the enabling legislation pre-dates the uniform guidelines enacted in 1997.
-But in nearly every county and city or town in North Carolina, those dollars must always be invested in destination promotion and/or "tourism-related" expenditures.
-The unique local legislation dictates how those tax dollars must be expended.
+A local government entity may be the body that formally determines how the occupancy tax revenue is spent, but that is mostly where the enabling legislation pre-dates the uniform guidelines enacted in 1997.
+But in nearly every county and city or town in North Carolina, those tax dollars must be invested in destination promotion and/or "tourism-related" expenditures.
+The unique local legislation always dictates how those tax dollars must be expended.

-In some cases, such as designated funding for convention centers or cultural and sports facilities, the tax legislation is highly specific.
-In others, the language of "tourism-related" expenditures can be sufficiently vague to empower local governments to allocate revenue to projects such as a YMCA or grants to festivals and events that may not necessarily attract visitors.
+In some cases, such as designated funding for convention centers or cultural and sports facilities, the occupancy tax legislation is highly specific.
+In others, the language of "tourism-related" expenditures is sufficiently vague to empower local governments to allocate revenue to projects such as a YMCA or grants to festivals and events that may not necessarily attract visitors.
 (Some may argue that funding for convention centers, arts facilities, and sports venues are not always "tourism-related" expenditures, either.)
-The definition of "tourism-related" expenditures may depend upon the specific destination needs of the local visitor economy.
+The definition of "tourism-related" expenditures may depend upon the specific needs of the local visitor economy, but the term can be interpreted in many different ways.